 Come join the RQYS Sailing Volunteers, we welcome you to our team!
-Free practical Race Management training available.
-See our documented Training Plan here.
+Free practical Race Management training available, check out our Volunteer Roster System for upcoming Training Descriptions and dates.

 The Royal Queensland Yacht Squadron appreciates all volunteers.
 Their contribution to the club is vital to ensure successful, well organised club events.
 Without them we would not have the extensive sailing calendar members enjoy each year.